Almarranz/KMOS_reduction/README.md

 2. ifu_combine.py.
 Uses the offsets parametres previously extracted for the alingment of the whole cube (for a single IFU)

-3. spect_extract.py Extract the spectra and substarct a ring aroubd it
+3. spect_extract.py Extract the spectra and substarct a ring aroubd it.
+> Note: When you find a young stasr press 'y' and it will be saved in a special folder.

+> Note: many options for the ring around it.

 4. continuum.py.
 Extract continuum channels on a text file, by clicking in the areas.